 You can also pick objects and set the Depth of Field focus point directly in the VFB, as well as in the docked IR window.

 The benefits of the Corona Image Editor are:

-Artists can use a realistic camera model which incorporates all the common parameters, such as f–stop, shutter speed, ISO, sensor width, and aperture shape (blades/custom).
+Artists can use a realistic camera model which incorporates all the common parameters, such as f–stop, shutter speed, ISO, sensor width, advanced Bokeh effects, and aperture shape (blades/custom).
 This allows close matching to live footage.

 On top of that, you get access to all the Corona Renderer post–processing options, panorama / VR options, the ability to set focus distance via a static or animated object in the scene, a Fisheye lens projection, and more.